3-Day Istanbul Itinerary for First-Timers | Turkey

 The first thing to know about visiting a Turkish hammam is that usually men and women are separated because you’re supposed to get completely naked.
 If you’re shy though, you can keep swimwear or they’ll provide some terrible paper undies for you to wear.

-We chose Cagaloglu Hamami for our hammam experience which was built in 1741 and is one of the most beautiful and top-rated hammams in Istanbul.
+We chose Cagaloglu Hamamm for our hammam experience which was built in 1741 and is one of the most beautiful and top-rated hammams in Istanbul.
 We opted for the 45-minute long ‘Istanbul Dream’ package which is a traditional Turkish bath treatment.
 It’s not permitted to take photos inside, but suffice to say the building interior, both the reception and treatment areas were gorgeous.

 The final part of the Turkish bath involved being covered in tiny bubbles from a soft sponge and massaged for 20 minutes before being rinsed off with warm water and having my hair washed.